turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_oauth.markdown

 4. How does OAuth help?
 5. Why is OAuth advantageous for a startup business?

+## Tutorial: Getting Started With OAuth

+Authentication is a ubiquitous problem in web applications.
+So ubiquitous, in fact, that we might be inclined to think of ways to "outsource" the problem of authentication to an external provider.

+Solving these problems is one of the major focuses of OAuth.
+Using OAuth, we can allow users to authenticate with our app via a 3rd-party service provider (often a large online or social media service).

+In this tutorial, we'll discuss the ideas behind OAuth, and walk through an example of implementing it in a project.

+### Benefits of OAuth

+There are a lot of potential advantages to outsourcing our Authentication via Oauth.

+__Removing Security Complexities__

+Authentication is a tricky problem with a high cost of failure.
+It can often be tedious to re-implement on one application after another, but any small mistake can still have dire consequences.

+With OAuth, the user never has to provide sensitive credentials to our application.
+Instead, they send these details to the OAuth provider (e.g. Google), who sends us an authentication token and some basic details on the user's behalf.

+Since the provider stores the user's actual credentials, we no longer have to worry about the security considerations of storing and encrypting user passwords.

 ## Key Terms & Concepts

 * OAuth